-4.1.2 PRN 16373 Capel Ifan Colliery - Pentremawr Colliery (NGR SN SN49491057)
+PRN 16373 Capel Ifan Colliery - Pentremawr Colliery (NGR SN49350560)

-Capel Ifan; Pentremawr survives as a collection of brick and stone structures all very much destroyed and in varying degrees of preservation.
+Capel Ifan - Pentremawr survives as a collection of brick and stone structures which had undergone much destruction and are in varying degrees of preservation.
 Further surviving features include road and former tramways.
 There is the possibility that further structures and workings may be found in the dense undergrowth which covers large portions of the site.
 Also surviving on the site is the substantial coal tip associated with the colliery.